 Intel and Xeon are trademarks or registered trademarks of Intel Corporation.
-Linux is a registered trademark of Linus Torvalds in several countries.
+Linux is a registered trademark of Linus Torvalds in the United States and other countries.
 Novell and SUSE are registered trademarks of Novell, Inc., in the United States and other countries.